 Social Work / Case Management

 Information and referral for benefits, housing, vocational/educational programs and drug treatment.
 Advocacy and supportive counseling.

 Comprehensive psychiatric and psychological evaluations and management.
 Individual and group therapy.

 Medical and psychological support for young people ages 0-24 at Morningside Clinic.
 Special activities provided for young adults.

 Massage, yoga, acupuncture, meditation and other stress-reduction therapies.

 Non-occupational Post Exposure Prophylaxis (nPEP)

 PEP is a medication regimen to prevent HIV infection in the event of a risky exposure to HIV.
-PEP is available 24/7 at the St. Luke’s and Roosevelt Emergency Departments, and during business hours at the CCC sites.
+PEP is available 24/7 at the St. Luke’s and Roosevelt Emergency Departments, and during business hours at the Spencer Cox Center sites.